irthompson01/Square-Off-JS/README.md

 - DONE: Add a login/logout button to the main menu, maybe this could be a modal in the top right corner

 - DONE: Fix up the css of register and login modals to make it look nicer

+- Replace the gif on the main page with a nicer image or animation